 The Palouse Review is the biannual arts and academics journal of the Washington State University Honors College.
-We accept submissions from current and former honors students from Washington State University and from throughout the Western Regional Honors Council.
+We accept submissions from current and former honors students from throughout the Western Regional Honors Council.
 Our editors are looking for carefully crafted, evocative work that demonstrates the literary, artistic, and academic excellence of our broader honors community.

 Kim Andersen | Managing Editor of The Palouse Review

 Maude was born on the south shore of Montreal, Canada, and emigrated to the United States for love.
 For 17 years she was a wife and mom of 5 children.
 Last fall, she added the title of college student to that list when she decided to go back to school.
 Life is a journey with highs and lows but it is beautiful even in the depths of sorrow.

 Sarah Hamidi is a sophomore in the Honors Program at Foothill College.
 She is majoring in Communication, and has a love for journalism and writing.
 Her journalism work appears in The Script, Foothill College student-led newspaper and her future work will appear on The Global Citizen Magazine, the Sustainability Newsletter, and Medium.com.
 She also serves on the Outreach and Local Activities/Events boards for the Enactus Club, a social entrepreneurship club at Foothill College using business skills to solve, economic, and environmental problems around the world.
 During her free time, Sarah likes to spend time with her friends and family.
 She also likes to travel and write about her experiences with life.